 This employee sector wants work flexibility to watch their growing families.
 They also want options of working outside of the typical 8-to-5 schedule with flex time and remote possibilities.
 Crossing over genders, flex schedules are now a factor because this emerging management talent wants to be available for life events.
 A balance of family experiences and work obligations has become a top priority for candidates.

 Are they getting the work done in a flexible environment?
 More often than not, they are.
 Summer hours, working from home on a regular basis, and flexing schedules around traffic concerns provide a setting for balance and less stress.

 No one wants to feel like just a number.

 People want to know that there is concern for them as an employee and a person.
 There is no professional satisfaction in being just a number.
 Organizations place emphasis on the importance of their culture and mission and making sure that is communicated.

-One of my clients brings in an outside company to provide a culture audit.
+One of our clients brings in an outside company to provide a culture audit.
 This client wants to know if they are doing a good job at providing the services and aspects of employment that their employees need and want.
-It is a priority to them enough to inquire about it on a regular basis.
+It is enough of a priority to them to inquire about it on a regular basis.

 Great places to work don’t lose people.
 Great places to work have an appreciation for their employees and listen.
 Successful companies in the current marketplace are taking notice of what is necessary to retain top talent.
 Not only are they taking notice, but taking measures to make sure incentives, programs and processes are in place.